Rabrennie/investigatr/README.md

 Open mytestRunner.html in a browser and you should see your test passing.
 For a more complicated example view the spec files in the tests folder.

+By default investigatr outputs the results to a div element with the class of investigatr.

 ## testGroup options

 #### `data | object | required`